RobertHSchmidt/springframework/spring-projects/trunk/spring-ws/spring-ws-samples/airline/readme.txt

 2. Adjust the jdbc.properties in src/main/resources/org/springframework/ws/samples/airline/dao
    to reflect your database connection settings
 3. Adjust the hibernate.properties in src/main/resources/org/springframework/ws/samples/airline/dao/hibernate
-4. run 'ant war' and deploy the war file generated in target/artifacts/war
+4. run "mvn package" and deploy the war file generated in target/artifacts/war; or run "mvn jetty:run" to run the sample using the Jetty Web container built into Maven 2.

-Note that both MySQL and PostgreSQL drivers are linked in using Maven so you don't have include these in your server if you're using either one of those databases.
+Note that both MySQL drivers are linked in using Maven so you don't have include these in your server if you're using this database.

-3. RUNNING THE CLIENTS
+3. THE CLIENTS

 The client directory contains two sample clients: one in C# and one using SAAJ.
-Both clients are executable: just run the executable file and (if the war file is deployed at the default http://localhost:8080/airline) the web service will be called, causing a flight reservations to be created.

-If the web service is NOT running at the default URL, you can append the URL argument to the exectuable file (e.g. 'airline.exe http://localhost:8080/airline-webservice/Airline').
+More instructions are provided in the readme files in the directories.